OpenGlobe/CMU-OpioidHack/README.md

 # CODE4PA CODEATHON 2018: Addressing the Opioid Epidemic
 Resources for the CMU's participation in the Opioid Hackathon September 21 - 22nd, 2018.
+This is a companion page for CMU students participating in the Hackathon.
+You can help make it better by [opening an issue](https://github.com/OpenGlobe/CMU-OpioidHack/issues/new).

-# Team Registration Link
+# Register your team
 Register your team via SurveyMonkey here: https://www.surveymonkey.com/r/code4pateams

-### CMU Teams
+### CMU teams
 I know there are many, many, many more, but these are the [teams I have so far](/teams.md).
 These do not include information provided by SurveyMonkey, which we can add here once we get that information.

-# Webex Schedule and Recordings from Saturday, 09/22/2018
+# Webex schedule and recordings for Saturday, 09/22/2018
 The full schedule (Google Doc) [is here](https://docs.google.com/document/d/1QONE3uwbJX-LRn4G4uQTbgHPvCRXhGV4yT3IS253i1c/edit).

 Missed something from Saturday's webinars or want a refresher?
 Here's the [link](https://code4pa.slack.com/archives/CBU0MGS15/p1537633027000100) (via Slack) to the recorded webinars.